DataSF/datasf.github.io/academy/_posts/2016-03-01-introduction-to-excel.md

 ## About this course

-This classroom based workshop is the first in a series of workshops on Excel offered by the Data Academy.
-It covers very basic topics and assumes no prior experience with the program.
+This classroom based workshop is the first in a series of workshops on Excel offered by the Data Academy. &nbsp;It covers very basic topics and assumes no prior experience with the program.

+&nbsp;

 ## What you’ll learn

-Please click the below links to access how-to guides from Lynda.com!
-[Click here](https://drive.google.com/file/d/0BwRgeGq-b8f9eVNXQU9BNEJJVHc/view?usp=sharing) to find out how to sign up for a free account.
+Please click the below links to access how-to guides from Lynda.com! &nbsp;[Click here](https://drive.google.com/file/d/0BwRgeGq-b8f9eVNXQU9BNEJJVHc/view?usp=sharing) to find out how to sign up for a free account.

 * [Features of Excel and the tool ribbon](http://www.lynda.com/Excel-tutorials/Using-menu-system/376986/431699-4.html?)
 * [Basic shortcuts](https://support.office.com/en-us/article/Keyboard-shortcuts-in-Excel-Online-9271deca-569e-4ad2-8475-9ff98b8bcce3)